JOB-PORTAL

 Instead of gut-feeling assumptions, you receive a structured assessment of feasibility, risks, and economic viability – as a basis for investment and project decisions.

-Green power case as basis, grey power as upside option
+Renewable power case as basis, grid import case as upside option

-For the investment decision, we first evaluate the green power case: The storage primarily uses surpluses from the PV system, and the existing grid connection is generally reused.
-If additional grid import capacity is possible, we support the grid application process – e.g., also via flexible grid connection agreements (FCA) initially to a limited extent.
-Upon request, we consider the grey power option as an upside scenario for the future: We examine whether and under what grid-side conditions additional electricity import can realistically be developed and what economic added value this can bring in the long term.
+For the investment decision, we first evaluate the green power case: The storage primarily uses surpluses from the PV system, and the existing grid connection is typically reused.
+If additional grid import capacity is possible beyond that, we support the grid application process – for example via flexible grid connection agreements (FCA), initially to a limited extent.
+Upon request, we consider the grey power option as an upside scenario for the future: We examine whether and under what grid-side boundary conditions additional electricity import can realistically be developed and what economic added value this could bring over time.

 green power case as basis